-Construction was started on the DKIST in December 2012 and was ongoing during the Summer 2015 sampling session.
-Excavation was completed in 2014 and most earth-moving equipment has been removed from the site.
+Construction was started on the DKIST in December 2012 and was ongoing during the Summer 2016 sampling session.
+Excavation was completed in 2014 and with one exception, earthmoving equipment has been removed from the site.

-Sixty-two species of arthropods were collected at the DKIST site during the Summer 2015 sampling session.
-The species included twenty-one endemic Hawaiian arthropods, twenty-eight nonindigenous arthropods, and thirteen species of unknown status.
+Sixty-eight species of arthropods were collected at the DKIST site during the Summer 2016 sampling session.
+The species included twenty-five endemic Hawaiian arthropods, thirty-three non-indigenous arthropods, and ten species of unknown status.